New Castle, Delaware: 19th century

+20th century

-New Castle has a tradition, dating back to 1927, of tours of historical homes, churches, and gardens.
-These tours, called "A Day in Olde New Castle", are usually held on the third Saturday of May.
-Householders dress in colonial costumes and an admittance fee is collected which is used toward the maintenance of the town's many historic buildings.
-In June the town holds its annual Separation Day celebration.
+Since 1927, New Castle has offered tours of historical homes, churches, and gardens, which are typically held annually on the third Saturday of May.
+Householders dress in colonial costumes and an admittance fee, used toward the maintenance of the town's many historic buildings, is charged.
+Annually in June, New Castle holds its annual Separation Day celebration.

 On April 28, 1961, an F3 tornado hit the north side.
-Although no fatalities or injuries occurred, it was the only tornado of this magnitude ever recorded in Delaware.
+Although no fatalities or injuries occurred, it was the only tornado of this magnitude ever recorded in Delaware during the Fujita scale era.

+21st century

+A tornado rated EF3 hit the city on April 1, 2023.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 3.2 square miles (8.2 km^{2}), of which 3.0 square miles (7.9 km^{2}) of it is land and 0.1 square miles (0.3 km^{2}) of it (3.79%) is water.

 The city is the home of Broad Dyke, the first dyke built in the United States.

+The cupola of the court house is the center of the "Twelve-Mile Circle" that defines much of the border between Delaware and Pennsylvania.
+The circle also forms a small portion of the border between Delaware and New Jersey and Delaware and Maryland.